 Dr. Bill Keevil, a microbiology researcher

 at the University of Southampton (U.K.), has studied the antimicrobial effects of copper for more than two decades.
 He has watched in his laboratory as the simple metal slew one bad bug after another.
 He began with the bacteria that causes Legionnaire's Disease and then turned to drug-resistant killer infections like Methicillin-resistant Staphylococcus aureus (MRSA).
-He tested viruses that caused worldwide health scares such as Middle East Respiratory Syndrome (MERS) and the Swine Flu (H1N1) pandemic of 2009.
+He tested bacteria that caused worldwide health scares such as Middle East Respiratory Syndrome (MERS) and the Swine Flu (H1N1) pandemic of 2009.
 In each case, copper contact killed the pathogen within minutes.
 "It just blew it apart," he says.

 “One of the ironies is, people use stainless steel because it seems clean and in a way, it is,” he says, noting the material’s ubiquity in public places.
 “But then the argument is how often do you clean?
 We don’t clean often enough.”
 Copper, by contrast, disinfects merely by being there.

 The invisible germs and bacteria enemies are here to stay!
 It's time we turn back the pages in history to see how those before fought the good fight.
 Copper has been written about since the tablets etched in stone.

 Just think about how many of these touch surfaces we touch in an hour.
 We touch our cell phones, on average, an amazing 2,614 times a day!!

 We are seeing more and more hospitals and businesses bring copper into their commonly touched areas for the benefit of the 'Halo' as well as the scientific fact germs get whacked when they touch Copper!
 Now, you can bring that